BestTimesToVisit.com Logo

 money

 Don't be afraid to haggle, especially in markets!
-It's expected in many places, but do it with a smile and know when to walk away.
-For example, in the artisan markets of Cusco, Peru, you can often get a 10-20% discount if you politely negotiate.
+It's expected in many places, but do it with a smile and be respectful.
+Start with an offer about 30-40% lower than the asking price, and aim to meet somewhere in the middle.
+For example, at the Otavalo Market in Ecuador, you can often get great deals on textiles if you're willing to negotiate politely.

 transport